Federated Learning of Cohorts: FLoC shutdown

-In July 2021, Google quietly suspended development of FLoC; Chrome 93, released on August 31, 2021, became the first version which rendered FLoC feature void, but did not remove the internal programming.
-As of March 2022, the underlying FLoC implementation is still shipped in Chrome and can be observed on internal page chrome://components/.
+In July 2021, Google suspended development of FLoC; Chrome 93, released on August 31, 2021, became the first version which rendered FLoC feature void, but did not remove the internal programming.
+Chrome 100, released on March 29, 2022, removed most of old FLoC code.

-Rebranding as Topics API
+Topics API

 On January 25, 2022, Google officially announced it had ended development of FLoC APIs and proposed a new Topics API to replace it.
-However, Topics API still retains most of the design of FLoC and Chrome internally still uses FLoC name, Topics API bugs are still tracked under "InterestCohort" label.
-Developers of Brave web browser called Topics API a "rebranding [of] FLoC without addressing key privacy issues.
-Despite this, designers of Topics API made an attempt to address some of the concerns about FLoC.
+This API would use three weeks of the browser's history to identify user interests based on defined topics.
+Participating websites could then call this API to get three topics which could be used to tailor advertising.
+Developers of the Brave web browser called Topics API a "rebranding [of] FLoC without addressing key privacy issues.

 Reactions

 Google claimed in January 2021 that FLoC was at least 95% effective compared to tracking using third-party cookies, but AdExchanger reported that some people in the advertising technology industry expressed skepticism about the claim and the methodology behind it.
 As every website that opts into FLoC will have the same access about which cohort the user belongs to, the technology's developers say this democratizes access to some information about a user's general browser history, in contrast to the status quo, where websites have to use tracking techniques.

 The Electronic Frontier Foundation has criticized FLoC, with one EFF researcher calling the testing of the technology in Chrome "a concrete breach of user trust in service of a technology that should not exist" in a post on the organization's blog.
 The EFF also created a website which allows Chrome users to check whether FLoC is being tested in their browsers.
 The EFF criticized the fact that every site will be able to access data about a user, without having to track them across the web first.
-Additionally on the EFF blog, Cory Doctorow praised Chrome's planned removal of third-party cookies, but added that "[just] because FLoC is billed as pro-privacy and also criticized as anti-competitive, it doesn’t mean that privacy and competition aren’t compatible", stating that Google is "appointing itself the gatekeeper who decides when we’re spied on while skimming from advertisers with nowhere else to go."
+Additionally on the EFF blog, Cory Doctorow praised Chrome's planned removal of third-party cookies, but added that "[just] because FLoC is billed as pro-privacy and also criticized as anti-competitive, it doesn't mean that privacy and competition aren't compatible", stating that Google is "appointing itself the gatekeeper who decides when we're spied on while skimming from advertisers with nowhere else to go."